High-Density Housing: Making Urban Living Affordable [2023]

 What is High-Density Housing?

 High-density housing is a type of development that accommodates a higher population density than average.
 This higher density development means more people live in a smaller area compared to other types of housing.
-High-density housing can include high-rise apartments, luxury lofts, or repurposed commercial buildings.
+Such housing can include high-rise apartments, luxury lofts, or repurposed commercial buildings.

 Lower Cost to Maintain Infrastructure